fodela/BackEnd_notes/APIs.md

 Why RESTful are stateless?
 It might appear easier to design a server that isn't stateless.
 There is a reason why RESTful web servers are not allowed to remember anything about the previous requests that the user has sent.
 In short, stateless servers make your applications scalable.

+### Introduction to HTTP

+**Features**

+- Connectionless: When a request is sent, the client opens the connection; once a response is received, the client closes the connection.
+The client and server only maintain a connection during the response and request.
+Future responses are made on a new connection.
+- Stateless: There is no dependency between successive requests.
+- Not Sessionless: Utilizing headers and cookies, sessions can be created to allow each HTTP request to share the same context.
+- Media Independent: Any type of data can be sent over HTTP as long as both the client and server know how to handle the data format.
+In our case, we'll use JSON.-

+**Elements:**

+- Universal Resource Identifiers (URIs): An example URI is `http://www.example.com/tasks/term=homework.` It has certain components:
+  - Scheme: specifies the protocol used to access the resource, HTTP or HTTPS.
+In our example http.
+  - Host: specifies the host that holds the resources.
+In our example www.example.com.
+  - Path: specifies the specific resource being requested.
+In our example, /tasks.
+  - Query: an optional component, the query string provides information the resource can use for some purpose such as a search parameter.
+In our example, /term=homework.